Keepnet – AI-powered human risk management platform logo

 Learn about tracking and analyzing human risk insights with Keepnet’s Human Risk Management Platform here.

-4. Launch the Simulation
+4. Launch the Callback Simulation Campaign

 With all configurations set, you’re ready to launch the simulation.
 Here are a few steps to ensure a smooth rollout: